Mr. & Mrs. Smith (1941 film): Cast

-Alfred Hitchcock can be seen passing Montgomery in front of his apartment building - walking from left to right and smoking a cigar - as the camera pulls back, at 42:58 minutes into the film.
+Alfred Hitchcock can be seen passing Montgomery in front of his apartment building—walking from left to right and smoking a cigar—as the camera pulls back, at 42:58 minutes into the film.
 To the delight of the crew, Lombard herself directed Hitchcock in the brief scene, forcing him to redo his very simple part many times.

 Production

-Norman Krasna came up with the basic idea of Mr. & Mrs. Smith (under the original working titles of "Who Was That Lady I Seen You With?" and "No for an Answer") and pitched it to Carole Lombard, who was enthusiastic.
-She sold the idea to George Schaefer of RKO who agreed to buy the project from Krasna, then Alfred Hitchcock became involved.
-In the 1939 interview What I Do to the Stars, Hitchcock is about to leave England for Hollywood and says he would like to make a movie with Carole Lombard, casting her not in one of her superficial comedies, but in a serious role, because he believes she could be as good a serious actor as Paul Muni or Leslie Howard.
+Norman Krasna came up with the basic idea of Mr. & Mrs. Smith (under the original working titles of Who Was That Lady I Seen You With? and No for an Answer) and pitched it to Carole Lombard, who was enthusiastic.
+She sold the idea to George J. Schaefer of RKO who agreed to buy the project from Krasna, then Alfred Hitchcock became involved.
+In the 1939 interview What I Do to the Stars, Hitchcock is about to leave England for Hollywood and says he would like to make a film with Lombard, casting her not in one of her superficial comedies, but in a serious role, because he believes she could be as good a serious actor as Paul Muni or Leslie Howard.
 The result was Mr. and Mrs. Smith.
 Hitchcock was never happy with the result and was later dismissive of the film.

 Mr. & Mrs. Smith was the last film released before Lombard's death.
 To Be or Not to Be (1942) was her final film, released two months after she died in an aircraft crash while on a War Bond tour.

 The film is one of the earliest to show a pizzeria and was supposed to contain sounds of a toilet flushing, which was altered to banging pipes for reasons of censorship.

 Reception

-Mr. & Mrs. Smith was a hit and made a profit of $750,000.
-The review in The New York Times described the film thus: "Despite the performances, despite the endless camera magic with which Mr. Hitchcock tries to conceal the thinness of his material, Mr. and Mrs. Smith have their moments of dullness.
-The result is a chucklesome comedy that fails to mount into a coruscating wave of laughter".
-Variety reviewers were more enthusiastic about the film, noting: "Alfred Hitchcock pilots the story in a straight farcical groove without resort to slapstick interludes or overplaying by the characters.
-Pacing his assignment at a steady gait, Hitchcock catches all of the laugh values from the above par script of Norman Krasna".
+Mr. & Mrs. Smith made a profit of $750,000.
+When the film premiered at the Radio City Music Hall, the review in The New York Times described it thus: "Despite the performances, despite the endless camera magic with which Mr. Hitchcock tries to conceal the thinness of his material, Mr. and Mrs. Smith have their moments of dullness.
+The result is a chucklesome comedy that fails to mount into a coruscating wave of laughter."
+Variety reviewers were more enthusiastic about the film, noting: "Alfred Hitchcock ... pilots the story in a straight farcical groove—with resort to slapstick interludes or overplaying by the characters.
+Pacing his assignment at a steady gait, Hitchcock catches all of the laugh values from the above par script of Norman Krasna."

+On the review aggregator website Rotten Tomatoes, Mr. & Mrs. Smith holds an approval rating of 64% based on 22 reviews, with an average rating of 5.8/10.